 for other reasons identified in applicable laws, regulations, or policies.

-NOTE: Administrative closure does not prohibit issues raised in the complaint being reviewed under Section 02.07.
+NOTE: Administrative closure does not prohibit issues raised in the complaint from being reviewed under Section 02.07.

 PROCEDURES FOR PUBLICATION AND DISSEMINATION OF THIS POLICY

-The CDO will provide training to all full-time regular employees through brochures, workshops, or other appropriate means, concerning:
+* The director will provide training to all full-time regular employees through brochures, workshops, or other appropriate means, concerning:

 descriptions of how and when to report;

 descriptions of available informal and formal resolution mechanisms; and

 sources of support and information for complainants and respondents, as mandated by Texas Law.